kartonfarkas/api_docs/source/suite/contacts/contact_list_create.rst

      }
    }

-Where:
+.. list-table:: **Result Example Details**
+   :header-rows: 1
+   :widths: 10 40

+   * - Name
+     - Description
+   * - *id*
-* *id* is the ID of the contact list
+     - ID of the contact list
+   * - *errors*
-* *errors* lists any error(s) and contains the ID and error message as a key-value pair.
+     - Lists any error(s) and contains the ID and error message as a key-value pair.

 Please note that when no contacts are defined for the contact list, *errors* is not shown.
 If contacts were defined for the contact list but no error occurred, the following is displayed:

 .. code-block:: json